 Extended Schedule & Advance Tickets Only

 Illuminations starts Nov.
-14, earlier in the season than ever before, and the walking version runs through Jan.
-9 while the drive-thru option is open until Jan.
-30. This will allow more time for visitors since there will be capacity limitations each night.
+14, earlier in the season than ever before, and runs through Jan.
+9. This will allow more time for visitors since there will be capacity limitations each night.
 Note that Illuminations is closed Nov.
 25 & 26 and Dec.
 24 & 25.

 It costs $20 Sunday-Thursday and $25 Friday-Saturday per vehicle to drive through and for pedestrians the cost is $13 for adults or $9 for ages 3-12 and members.
 All tickets for either experience are for timed entry and must be purchased in advance online.